vectordotdev/timber-ruby/README.md

 configures Timber to behave in the same way.
 Internally it's just altering the Timber configuration.
 Here's what it does:

-1. Silences ActiveRecord SQL query and ActiveView template rendering logs.
+1. Silences ActiveRecord SQL query, ActiveView template rendering, and ActionController processing logs.
 2. Collapses HTTP request and response logs into a single event.
 3. Sets the log format to logfmt.